 If your situation is more complicated or if these simple recommendations are not sufficient, consider an Ayurveda consultation.

-*Note: I have a financial relationship with MAPI that is only triggered if you give my name when placing your initial order to receive a 20% bonus in Loyalty points.
+*Note: I have a financial relationship with MAPI that is only triggered if you click one of these links and make a purchase.
+In that event, I receive a 20% commission.
+Regardless, product pricing is the same.